GUATEMALA

 Days 1-2: Arrival & Orientation

-After breakfast and final goodbyes, we’ll head to the airport to begin our journey home.
-GLA staff will assist with check-in and ensure you’re ready for the trip. ¡Buen Viaje!
+After breakfast and final goodbyes, we’ll travel to the airport to begin our journey home.
+GLA staff will ensure that you’re checked in for your flight and are prepared for the trip home. ¡Buen Viaje!

 Program Map